-Our Year 12 2022 cohort maintained the School's high academic focus and almost all the students matriculated to university.
-As a comprehensive non-selective school, this is an outstanding achievement and a credit to both the students and their teachers.
-Congratulations to our 2022 Year 12 cohort.
-A wonderful set of results from a mature and dedicated group of students who studied diligently throughout the year, and led by example for the younger students, from HSP to Year 11.
+Our Year 12 cohort of 2023 maintained the school's high academic standards, with nearly all students matriculating to university.
+As a comprehensive non-selective school, this achievement is a testament to the dedication of both students and teachers.
+Congratulations to our 2023 Year 12 cohort for their outstanding results and for setting a positive example for younger students from HSP to Year 11.

-The marketing strategy continued with meetings taking place and the sales base include northern Europe, Central Asia and the Pacific Island nations in preparation for the post COVID - 19 environment for both domestic and international enrolments.
-The school's unique philosophy, curriculum support and operational model continues to meet the needs of the students.
+Our marketing strategy has also progressed, targeting northern Europe, Central Asia, and the Pacific Island nations to prepare for the post-COVID-19 environment for both domestic and international enrolments.
+The school's unique philosophy, curriculum support, and operational model continue to meet the needs of our students.

-Sport was postponed at times in 2021, but it returned to a normal program this year and all planned events went ahead without interruptions.
-The ISD Competitions took place and the Swimming, Athletics and Cross-Country Carnivals were a resounding success.
+After some interruptions in 2021, our sports programs returned to normal last year, with all planned events proceeding successfully.
+The ISD Competitions, Swimming, Athletics, Cross-Country Carnivals, and the school camp were all resounding successes.

-I wish to thank the parents for displaying their ongoing confidence in the school by enrolling their child at MGS, the staff for their genuine interest and ongoing care of the students, and the students for displaying enormous pride in the School.
-I confirm that information in this Report is the result of a School evaluative process and provides an account of the School's progress in 2022 and areas for development.
+I extend my heartfelt thanks to the parents for their ongoing confidence in the school, to the staff for their genuine care and interest in the students, and to the students for their pride in Macquarie Grammar School.
+This Report reflects our evaluative process and provides an account of our progress in 2023 and areas for future development.